chirchirbitok/chirchirbitok/README.md

 - 👋 Hi, I’m @chirchirbitok
-- 👀 Let's build experiences
+- 👀 I love building experiences
-- 💞️ Let's collaborate on Mobile dev
+- 💞️ Mobile dev
-- 📫 How to reach me douglasbitok@gmail.com or +254718119450
+- 📫 douglasbitok@gmail.com or +254718119450

 <!---
 chirchirbitok/chirchirbitok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.